DoSzero/Dice-Roller/README.md

 Udacity temple app for first lessons
-- Learn to use Kotlin construction lateinit
+- Use Kotlin construction lateinit
 - Use simple animations